Do not love half lovers Do not entertain half friends Do not indulge in works of the half talented Do not live half a life and do not die a half death

 The Violets that remind you of Him, your first love, of his breath and kisses in a dark gangway or anywhere hidden that sweet ingredient imbued in the deep amalgam of his scent a pheromonic candy –

-yet those same Violets remind Him only of his first, unrequited, true love he, pining for a brown-eyed, olive-skinned , spaniard, brunette girl who virginally metamorphised into a pregnant, 16 year-old sacred cow She only loved boys with slicked-back, jet black hair, the ones who wore silky shirts and baggies Her heart [and legs] open only for boys with names like Erasmo, Jorgey, Hector
+yet those same Violets remind Him only of his first, unrequited, true love he, pining for a brown-eyed, olive-skinned , spaniard, brunette girl who virginally metamorphised into a pregnant, 16 year-old sacred cow She only loved boys with slicked-back, jet black hair, the ones who wore silky shirts and baggies Her heart [and legs] wide open only for boys with names like Erasmo, Jorgey, Hector

 She made Him godfather to the baby boy instead of the father or stepfather He wanted to be, despite his bended knee, promises, and all the begging, lusting, cuckolding, and undying loving/